 We can help customers with cognitive and developmental disabilities get on and off the plane and get to a connecting flight.

-When determining whether your loved one should travel alone, consider a few things:
+When deciding whether your loved one should travel alone, consider:

 - Will they need continuous care or help with personal care?